-Instruction Description Arguments SystemStopAction Stops all robots in all tasks imme- diately. \Stop: similar to a normal pro- gram stop with stop button. \StopBlock: as above, but to re- start the PP has to be moved. \Halt: this is like a category 0 stop, i.e. it will result in motors off state, stop of program execution and robot movements in all motion tasks.
+Instruction Description Arguments SystemStopAction Stops all robots in all tasks imme- diately. \Stop: similar to a normal pro- gram stop with stop button. \StopBlock: as above, but to re- start the PP has to be moved. \Halt: this is like a stop category 0, that is, it will result in motors off state, stop of program execution and robot movements in all motion tasks.
 The Motors on button must be pressed before the program execution can be restarted.
 Stop The current move instruction will be finished before the robot stops.
 A restart will continue the program execution. \AllMoveTasks: all robots will be stopped.

-3.5.11 Programmable stop functions Continued
+3.5.12 Programmable stop functions Continued

 Instruction Description Arguments StopMove The current move instruction will be stopped immediately as a soft stop but the program execution will continue with the next instruc- tion.
 This is often used in for ex- ample trap routines. \AllMotionTasks: all robots will be stopped.
 BREAK The current move instruction and the program execution will be stopped immediately as a normal program stop.
 A restart will contin- ue the program execution.
 EXIT The current move instruction and the program execution will be stopped immediately as a normal program stop.
 After stop the Pro- gram Pointer has to be reset to Main.
 EXITCYCLE The current move instruction and program execution will be stopped immediately.
 The Program Pointer will be reset to Main and if running mode is continuous, the program will be restarted.
 SearchX Search instructions can be pro- grammed with arguments to stop the robot movement close to the point where a search hit was no- ticed.
-The program execution will continue with the next instruction.
+The program execution will continue with the next instruction. stop on path.
+Sup: the robot will continue to the ToPoint.
+If more than one search hit is found, an error will be repor- ted.